-d) La Ronge Diamonds, Saskatchewan
+d) Northern Saskatchewan Diamond Properties, Saskatchewan

-In December, 2013 the Company acquired 100% interest in 68,400 ha of property in Saskatchewan through staking of open ground.
-In January, 2014 the Company staked and additional 4,200 ha.
+In December, 2013 the Company acquired 100% interest in 68,400 ha of property in Saskatchewan through staking of open ground located approximately 40 km west of the Pikoo property, where diamonds were discovered by North Arrow Minerals Inc. in 2013.
+In January and March, 2014 the Company completed more staking adding a further 4,400 hectares of land.

-In January, 2013 the Company entered into an Option to Purchase Agreement for six claims totalling 3,500 ha.
+In January, 2014 the Company entered into an Option to Purchase Agreement for six claims (Fisher Property) totalling 3,500 ha.
 Terms for the acquisition of 100% interest in the six claims include total cash payments of \$18,000 staged over two years and the issuance of 25,000 shares of Alto to the Vendor.
 When Alto becomes 100% owner of the claims it will grant to the Vendor a 2% Net Smelter Returns Royalty ("NSR").
 Alto retains the right to buy back 1% of the NSR for \$1 million.